 You have moved everything to the cloud so your cloud provider now handles your organization’s cybersecurity.
 Not so fast!
 Even though Amazon Web Services, Azure or Google Cloud is supplying infrastructure as a service, your organization is still responsible for configuration and proper set-up.
 They will not manage your operating system updates, nor will they lock down your network.
 In addition, if your configuration is incorrect, your data can be open to anyone online.

 Cloud services are complex and very powerful, but misconfigurations can be catastrophic.
 By default, newly created S3 buckets in AWS block public access, but this was not always the case.
 According to security firm Skyhigh Networks, 7% of all S3 buckets (storage in AWS) have unrestricted public access and 35% are unencrypted.
 Some of these storage buckets have intended unrestricted access, but a large number of customers are unaware that they are not protected.
 In addition, just because public access is initially blocked by default does not stop someone from changing the access level later.

-For more resources regarding cybersecurity, including recent blog posts on the case for virtual chief information security officers and vulnerability scanning and penetration testing, visit our Resources page.
-If you have questions regarding your organization’s security posture or security policies and procedures, contact Darren Hulem, IT & Risk Analyst at 301-951-9090 or email@example.com.
+For more resources regarding cybersecurity, including recent blog posts on the case for virtual chief information security officers and vulnerability scanning and penetration testing, visit our Cybersecurity Resources page.
+If you have questions regarding your organization’s security posture or security policies and procedures, contact Darren Hulem at the contact info below.